Harvey Bullock (character): Post-Crisis

-A few weeks later, Gotham is shut down and closed off by the government in the incident known as No Man's Land.
-Bullock and several other officers, Renee included, willingly stay behind to assist Gordon.
+Following an earthquake, Gotham City is shut down and closed off by the government in the incident known as No Man's Land.
+Bullock and several other officers willingly stay behind to assist Gordon.
 Bullock sticks by Gordon through the death of many fellow officers.
-When SWAT leader Billy Pettit revolts and takes even more officers with him, Bullock sticks with Gordon.
-Renee herself is even lost for a while due to Two-Face.
 In the end, efforts led by Lex Luthor re-open Gotham.
-Gordon, Bullock, Renee and the remaining officers (Pettit and the others had been killed) are given their jobs back.
-Bullock is then promoted to lieutenant and becomes the shift commander of the GCPD's Major Crimes Unit.
+Gordon, Bullock, Renee Montoya, and the remaining officers are given their jobs back.
+Bullock is promoted to lieutenant and becomes the shift commander of the GCPD's Major Crimes Unit.

 In the "Officer Down" storyline, disgruntled former officer Jordan Rich attempts to kill Gordon.
-Afterwards, a vengeful Bullock reveals Rich's location to the Mafia, thereby indirectly killing the shooter.
+A vengeful Bullock reveals Rich's location to the Mafia, thereby indirectly killing the shooter.
 When evidence of this comes out, he resigns from the force.
+As part of DC's "One Year Later" storyline, Bullock returned to the GCPD.